merthelva/ui-components/README.md

 ## What is this project about?

 This project is a personal repository, which was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it represents a collection of the most common UI components's implementation.
 It mainly includes the code for component itself -including both UI logic and styling-, the code for respective Stor(y|ies) and the code for respective unit test(s).
 Apart from those, theming, sample color palette and global styles have been provided.
-It is currently under process and it has been being updated in time.
+Note that this project is currently under process and it has been being updated in time whenever more component(s) is/are needed to be added.
 When the project is completed, this part of the documentation will be changed as required.
-Only downside of this repository for the time being is that since it is not completed yet, there is no published version and none can have a look at the project output on the web.
-Please keep calm, brace yourself and wait for the published version! :)
+So, please keep calm, brace yourself and wait for the completed version! :) Still, currently available version of the project can be viewed [here](https://64725a0d7e193771886bdb49-nmjeetlbmt.chromatic.com/) in an isolated environment.

+## Before you go further

+When looking at the code for this repository, you may realize that there is no `test` file written for `Checkbox` component.
+The reason for this is that the component itself is developed using [@ariakit/react](https://ariakit.org/examples/checkbox-custom) package for accessibility concern and this package has an incompatibility with `Create React App (CRA)` as `CRA` has been a bit outdated.
+As suggested [here](https://github.com/ariakit/ariakit/issues/2400#issuecomment-1546808180), the project is considered to be upgraded to use [Vite](https://vitejs.dev/) in order to resolve this issue in the future.

 ## Tech stack at a glance